 The block making plant considered here is one that produces hollow concrete blocks of 9 and 6 inches.
 The major raw materials required are sand, cement and water.
 Cement is the binder.
-It is also the most expensive raw material required for block making.

-Bigger factories may produce all types of blocks including hollow blocks, solid bricks, interlocking, curbstones, slabs, retaining walls, etc. The production of these require the use of a multifunctional block making machine.
+Bigger factories may produce all types of blocks including hollow blocks, solid bricks, interlocking, curbstones, slabs, retaining walls, etc. The production of these require the use of a multi-functional block making machine.

 Block Industry Set Up

 Block making can be labour intensive.
 Or capital intensive.
 Thus, it is your level of investment that determines your scale of operation.
 A labour intensive set up, what you need is a manual mould.
 And a large part of the production process, from mixing to moulding will be handled by human labour.

 A manual set up can be enhanced by the adoption of a manually operated machine.
 Many of the block industries you see around are set up this way.